 We want to go to London in March...plus somewhere else?
 And some more specific questions. [more inside]

 What should I read to get a feel for London? [more inside]

 3 Days in London, England in April 2012.
 My wife has never been before.
 What should we not miss?

+Often I want to go from Southampton UK to Islington.
+The public transportation system in London is awesome!
+There must be a better way than the white-knuckle drive through the city I currently do...
 Given that I want to do the first leg of the trip via car, I expect there is somewhere in SW London I can park and take public transportation, and get to Islington relatively quickly (~1 hour) and cheaply.
 I've played around with Google maps, and there are a bajillion options.... anyone know one that is near optimal?
 Ideally with free/cheap parking, and outside the congestion fee zone.

 What is the best month to visit London, England?
 We are most interested in theater, art, museums and historical sights.
 Which month offers a good chance at decent weather as well as a full cultural schedule?